Arina-001/Emergency-Hotline-repo/README.md

 Ans: Instead of giving every small thing a click , i  give the big container a click, and it handles all the small ones. it helps me to save time.

 5. What is the difference between preventDefault() and stopPropagation() methods?
-Ans preventDefault() → Stops the normal thing from happening (like stopping a link from opening). stopPropagation() → Stops the click from going up to bigger things.
+Ans: preventDefault() → Stops the normal thing from happening (like stopping a link from opening). stopPropagation() → Stops the click from going up to bigger things.